Written by Terry Smith

 Specification: Spreading width: 45 cm, Capacity: N/A, Recommended lawn area: least 100 m², When to use: March to November

 If, after reading the end of that previous review, you think you would prefer something that is much simpler to put together, the Scotts EvenGreen drop spreader might be something that piques your interest.

 Arriving almost fully assembled, you can have this lawn feed spreader out of the box and on your lawn in a matter of minutes.

 Unlike our other Scotts product review, this one is a drop spreader and works in a slightly different way.
 Where a rotary spreader will use a turntable to throw the fertiliser, weed killer, etc. out in multiple directions, a drop spreader distributes the contents of the hopper straight down.

 This has both advantages and disadvantages when compared with a rotary spreader.
 The downside is that you won’t cover as much ground as quickly as a rotary spreader and that’s why most people don’t recommend using drop spreaders for large areas.
 Having said that, this one is 61cm wide and would be able to cover a decent bit of ground.

 The advantage of a drop spreader is that you have much more control over where the contents are being put down, and this makes them better for using on the edges of lawns or near garden ponds so you don’t contaminate the water accidentally with chemicals.

 Apart from the spreading function, the Scotts Evergreen drop spreader is very similar in design to its sibling, with a large plastic hopper and plastic wheels mounted on a metal frame and handles.

-The trigger to operate the tool are situated on the centre of the handlebar and below that are the variable distribution controls that are clearly marked, if a little on the small side, just like the rotary model by the same makers.
+The trigger to operate the tool is situated on the centre of the handlebar and below that are the variable distribution controls that are clearly marked, if a little on the small side, just like the rotary model by the same makers.